Ability Prompt Cards Add/remove

 Focus

-Depending on the ability being limited according to not being able to focus because of distractions or because of time crunch - either reduce time spent or increase the time spent for brainstorming.
 Or, if you as a facilitator have been quick and analysed which ability cards that are maybe not accommodated by the participants solutions you could have chosen these ability cards prior to the method and only let them focus on those instead of all ability cards.

 Belong

-Make sure that if the journey is from the perspective of a persona that resembles a participant, don't let them be pointed out as that can make a person uncomfortable. make sure the group is diverse and representative enough.
+If the brainstorming is from the perspective of a persona that resembles a participant, don't let them be pointed out as that can make a person uncomfortable.
+Make sure the group is fairly diverse and representative.

 Overview